 Maybe you think you have to rent an RV and drive it to Fort Wilderness yourself if you really want to enjoy a camping vacation at Disney’s Fort Wilderness.
 Nothing could be further from the truth!
 So stop stressing and talking yourself out of this fun family experience and start making plans for the easiest camping vacation you’ve ever enjoyed!

-I have personally RVed and camped in Disney’s Fort Wilderness Campground at Walt Disney World.
-It was one of the most magical Disney experiences and vacations we’ve ever taken so far.
+I have personally RVed and camped in Disney’s Fort Wilderness Campground at Walt Disney World couple of times.
+It was one of the most magical Disney experiences and vacations we’ve taken so far.
 The chance to be away from it all at Fort Wilderness, yet so close to all of the Disney magic (even see the Magic Kingdom fireworks from your the campground’s beach!) is a vacation like no other.

 But I also don’t want to have to try to back in our RV into another tight site, again (see our video below).
 Plus, we’ve sold our RV and wouldn’t want to rent one just to drive down to Walt Disney World to camp.